In a word: GO

 Also, for those that are interested in going to a scrimmage but don't have one to go to - just do it yourself!

 In all cases, we greatly appreciate when these are publically announced (even if you can't accept more teams to participate).
-Please post on the Community Site's Event Calendar or as a blog post or similar.
+Please post on the Social Site's Event Calendar.

 What is a Scrimmage?